 Magnus Wahlström works on the theory of algorithms, in the area of parameterized algorithms and complexity (see here).
 He works on all aspects of the field, including algorithm design, kernelization (being the formal study of methods for "preprocessing" or simplifying problem instances efficiently), and issues of complexity, e.g., ways to produce "lower bounds" or limits on the power of efficient algorithms for solving certain problems.
 Recent particular interests include parameterized complexity aspects of optimisation problems, e.g., integer linear programming; applications of matroid theory, especially so-called linear representations of combinatorial objects; and algebraic algorithms for combinatorial problems.
 His research can be found here.

-Bioinformatics and Medical Applications of Computer Science
+Bioinformatics & Medical Applications

 Some of our researchers work on applications of CS to biological or medical problems.
 Some of this work falls into the category of systems biology, developing and applying tools to understand the complex systems of interactions that take place in cells.